Since July 1985, I have worked on a variety of tasks at STScI, including:

 helping develop HDF-N and HDF-S programs as member of original HDF-N and later HDF-S Working Groups.
 Also did WFPC2 data processing for HDF-N and HDF-S flanking fields, including drizzling all of HDF-S WFPC2 flanking fields.
 First author for large HDF-S flanking fields data paper.
 (Many more flanking fields than for HDF-N, and in 3 imaging instruments: WFPC2, STIS, and NICMOS.
 I am very grateful to all my many colleagues who did much work on that large paper, especially including Ed Smith, Harry Ferguson, and Richard Hook.)

-helping design Hubble ACS Ultra-Deep Field as a member of the HUDF Working Group, and its parallel ultra-deep fields in WFPC2 (deepest UV images at the time) and NICMOS (deepest near-IR images at the time) with Massimo Stiavelli.
+helping design Hubble ACS Ultra-Deep Field as a member of the HUDF Working Group, and its parallel ultra-deep fields in WFPC2 (deepest UV images ever at the time) and NICMOS (deepest near-IR images ever at the time) with Massimo Stiavelli.

 taking part as co-I in design and development of GOODS, HUDF05, and CANDELS surveys